Crunch/Granola/README.md

 Wait, what?
 ===
 Let me explain.
-CSS is a mapping system between element references (elements, classes, and ids) and specific styles and art assets.
+CSS is a direct mapping system between element references (elements, classes, and ids) and specific styles and art assets.
+You cannot define styles without specifying *what specific elements they apply to*.
 With Less, you can abstract out your styles, but you can **also abstract out your element references**.

 Put another way: you can define your art assets separately from the elements they apply to.